 If you get a 4k display and you have intended to gaming on it you’re in for a real treat because 4k gaming is great as we already mentioned before you have to get a display that is big enough to reap the benefits of 4k gaming on a 40-inch display sitting close to it I can see the benefits and they are clear.

-A gamer will need 60 FPS minimum.
-It can be fine with 30 FPS.
-Anyway, if you have decided to utilize a 4K monitor, you would not want your PC gaming experience to be limited to 30 FPS no matter how good the visuals are.
+A gamer will need 60 FPS at a minimum.
+It can be fine with 30 FPS for an occasional player.
+Anyway, if you have decided to utilize a 4K monitor, you would not want your PC gaming experience to be limited to 30 FPS, no matter how good the visuals are.

-So here is where we can see the shortcomings of 4k stand out.
-You need also a capable GPU, otherwise, be prepared to lose interest in modern titles as just you will not be able to run them on your 4k TV or monitor.
+So here is where we can see the shortcomings of the 4K standout.
+You also need a capable GPU.
+Otherwise, be prepared to lose interest in modern titles as you will not be able to run them on your 4K TV or monitor.

 So if you want to edit and design efficiently and do work for the office, while also having access to a good gaming experience, then 1440p is the way to go.

-Everyone preaches about 4k being the ultimate gaming experience but I’m still sitting here wondering why this is: 4k is not widely supported and 4k is still hard to run.
-There is not a huge amount of difference between 4k and 1440p anyway even with a larger screen, but above all, 1440p is a much better gaming experience all around.
+Everyone preaches about 4K being the ultimate gaming experience, but I’m still sitting here wondering why this is: 4K is not widely supported and is still hard to run.
+There is not a huge amount of difference between 4k and 1440p anyway, even with a larger screen, but above all, 1440p is a much better gaming experience all around.

-I’m almost sure all users will prefer over a hundred FPS and 1440p, an already high resolution, more than 60 FPS at 4k.
+I’m almost sure all gamers, and also occasional gamers, (the readers of this blog are mostly audiophiles and not gamers), will prefer over a hundred FPS at 1440p, an already high resolution, to 60 FPS at 4k.

 Cases Where 4K Resolution Is Clearly The Best Option